-The aim of Hamad Bin Khalifa University’s Bachelor of Science in Computer Engineering program is to produce globally competitive computer engineering professionals for Qatar, the region, and the wider world.
+The aim of Hamad Bin Khalifa University’s (HBKU) Bachelor of Science in Computer Engineering is to produce globally competitive computer engineering professionals for Qatar, the region, and the wider world.

-The computer engineering program at HBKU provides qualified undergraduate students with the opportunity to apply to a “4+1” accelerated path of study.
+The computer engineering program at HBKU provides qualified undergraduate students with the opportunity to apply to an accelerated path of study.

-It allows them to graduate with a Bachelor of Science degree in computer engineering, as well as a Master of Science degree in data science and engineering or a Master of Science degree in cybersecurity, within five years only, as opposed to the traditional six years.
+The study plan is designed to allow students to graduate with both a Bachelor of Science degree in Computer Engineering and a Master of Science in Data Science and Engineering, or a Master of Science degree in Cybersecurity, in five years instead of six.